-Tirta Gangga Water Palace is a stunning tourist attraction near Ababi village less than an hour’s drive from Denpasar.
-Designed and constructed by Anak Agung Anglurah Ketut Karangasem, the last King of Karangasem, in 1948 and showcases a unique mix of Balinese and Chinese architecture.
+Boasting beautiful architecture and incredible attention to detail, Tirta Gangga Water Palace is a stunning tourist attraction near Ababi village that is less than an hour’s drive from Denpasar.
+Featuring a collection of beautiful gardens and temples, the Tirta Gangga Water Palace was designed and constructed in 1948 by Anak Agung Anglurah Ketut Karangasem, the last King of Karangasem, and showcases a unique mix of Balinese and Chinese architecture.

 Tirta Gangga Water Palace covers 1.2 hectares and features three separate complexes, each with their own collection of sculptures and ponds.
-The lowest level complex features a water tower and two large ponds while the mid-level complex features the swimming pools.
-The highest level complex is the main complex and features the country house of the former King.
+The lowest level complex features an eleven tiered water fountain and two large ponds while the mid-level complex features the swimming pools.
+The highest level is the main complex and features the country house of the former King.
 Visitors can now find a restaurant as well as four bungalows available for rent in the former King’s home.

-The water gardens aren’t just there to look pretty, they do also serve a function purpose as well.
-A reservoir located on the grounds stores natural spring water and from here, drinking water is delivered to Amlapura town via a pipe system.
-There is also an underground pipe system that leads to the upper swimming pool and into the mouth of the demon statue of Raksasa as the corner of the pool.
+Although the gardens are extremely beautiful and relaxing, they do also serve a purpose.
+A reservoir located on the grounds stores natural spring water that delivers drinking water to Amlapura town via a pipe system.
+There is also an underground pipe system that leads to the upper swimming pool and into the mouth of the demon statue of Raksasa at the corner of the pool.
 From here water cascades over into the lower level pool, then into smaller fish ponds before finally ending up in the rice fields that surround the gardens.